BlokasLabs/patchbox-os-docs/docs/Modules.md

 <a href="https://blokas.io/modep/docs/Setup/" target='_blank'>the MODEP setup</a>

-## ORAC

-Orac is a virtual modular system based on Pure Data and created by Mark Harris (TheTechnobear).
-It is easy to use on any computing platform and provides various features such as Presets and Midi Learn.
-Orac is flexible for users - lets you create your own audio modules, and extend the ecosystem of Orac.

-The Orac code is cross-platform and runs on the <a href="https://www.critterandguitari.com/organelle" target='_blank'>Organelle</a>, Raspberry PI, <a href="https://bela.io" target='_blank'>Bela</a>, <a href="https://www.qubitelectronix.com/shop/nebulae" target='_blank'>Qubit Nebulae</a>, and <a href="https://github.com/mxmxmx/terminal_tedium" target='_blank'>Terminal Tedium</a>.
-For development purposes (only) Orac will also run on macOS.

-More info about <a href="https://github.com/TheTechnobear/Orac/wiki" target='_blank'>the Orac</a>

 ## Pure Data

 Pure Data is an open source visual programming environment and works on personal computers, embedded devices and smartphones.
 It is a major branch of the family of Max (patcher programming languages), originally developed by Miller Puckette at IRCAM.